Ordering kinetics and steady states of XY-model with ferromagnetic and nematic interaction: Results

-{\bf Coexistence Phase:} When the value of $\Delta$ is near $\frac{1}{2}$ and the temperature is slightly higher (starting from well below $T_{KT}$), both types of interactions are nearly equally probable, and the system possesses sufficient thermal energy.
-Consequently, the system exhibits a unique configuration of spins wherein polar and nematic phases coexist.
+{\bf Coexistence Phase:} In the vicinity of $\Delta = \frac{1}{2}$ with a slightly elevated temperature (commencing from well below $T_{BKT}$), where the strengths of both types of interactions are comparable, the system possesses ample thermal energy.
+This results in a competitive interplay among these interactions, leading to a unique spin configuration wherein both polar and nematic phases coexist.

-{\bf Disordered Region:} This phase occurs when the temperature exceeds $T_{KT}$.
+{\bf Disordered Region:} This phase occurs when the temperature exceeds $T_{BKT}$.
 The thermal energy becomes dominant and overwhelms both types of interactions, resulting in a disordered arrangement of spins.